Kang Daniel: 2020–2021: Cyan, Magenta, Yellow, and MC ventures

-2022–present: Acting debut, The Story, and Japanese debut
+2022–present: Acting debut, The Story, and concert tour

 Prior to the release of "Paranoia", it was revealed that Kang was offered to star in the first-ever Korean Disney+ Star original series titled Rookie Cops.
-His role as Wi Seung-hyun in the coming-of-age story marked his official debut as an actor.
+His role as Wi Seung-hyun in the coming-of-age story marked his official debut as an actor, starring alongside Chae Soo-bin.
 Having previously turned down several offers to appear in Korean dramas, Kang revealed that the idea of working alongside people his age persuaded him to give the show's proposal a try.
-He released the Korean version of his Japanese collaboration single "Hush Hush" on March 9 as part of the series soundtrack.
+He released the Korean version of his Japanese collaboration single "Hush Hush" featuring Miyavi on March 9 as part of the series soundtrack.
 The following month, Kang performed his lead single "Antidote" on the Recording Academy's Press Play At Home as the first K-pop solo artist to appear on the series.
 On April 29, he released the promotional single "Ready to Ride" through Universe Music for the mobile application, Universe.

 Following the end of his "color trilogy", Kang released his first full-length album The Story on May 24, 2022.
 Its lead single "Upside Down" peaked at number two in Korea and won a trophy on MBC's Show!
 Music Core on June 4.
 Performing the album's fourth track "Parade", Kang made his US television debut on the June 16 episode of The Kelly Clarkson Show.
 Following the release of The Story, it was revealed that Kang would release a song as part of the Gatorade and Starship Entertainment campaign named "Everyday Athlete" alongside Yuna Kim and Ive's An Yu-jin.
 Their joint single "Move like This" was released on June 20.
-Kang embarked on the first concert tour of his solo career, performing in multiple different cities throughout Asia, Europe, and North America between August 2022 and March 2023.
-Continuing the series, he was confirmed as the fixed MC for Mnet's Street Man Fighter and released an OST titled "Remember Us" on August 23 as part of the show's soundtrack.
-He then made his Japanese debut with the release of his Joy Ride EP on October 5 supported by the digital single "TPIR" featuring Miyavi.
+Two months later, Kang embarked on the first concert tour of his solo career, performing in multiple different cities throughout Asia, Europe, and North America between August 2022 and April 2023 before ending off with encore concerts in Seoul on July 1 and 2.
+Continuing the series, he initially hosted the one-episode television special Be the SMF that preceded Street Man Fighter and was later confirmed as the fixed MC for Mnet's Street Man Fighter.
+He released the single "Remember Us" on August 23 as part of the show's soundtrack.
+He then made his Japanese debut under Warner Music Japan with the release of his Joy Ride EP on October 5 supported by the digital single "TPIR" featuring Miyavi.
 Following this, a repackage of his first full-length album titled The Story: Retold was released on November 24.
 Selected by KBS as a representative of Korea, Kang participated in the 2022 ABU TV Song Festival held in New Delhi, India.
 In December, he released an OST titled "Last Forever" through TVING's comedy Work Later, Drink Now 2 and also served as a judge on the second season of Mr. Trot.